Flexible Solutions

 Materials for Battery Solutions - PORON EVExtend®

-Our valued material supplier, Rogers Corporation, has released PORON EVExtend® polyurethane foam material.
+One of our preferred material supplier, Rogers Corporation, has released PORON EVExtend® polyurethane foam material.
 This material is ideal for battery pads for EV/HEV li-ion pouch cell batteries.
 The EXExtend 4701-43HBF offers an increased flammability rating of HBF, or HF1 (product dependent).

 Read More